MESD/SettingsBundle/Resources/doc/api/Mesd-SettingsBundle-Model-Definition-DefinitionManager.md

 public **buildFileName** ( string $hiveName, string $clusterName )

-    Builds a file name based on a hive [ and cluster ].
+> Builds a file name based on a hive [ and cluster ].

-This method is defined by DefinitionManager

     **Arguments**: